Lusitania Souvenir Plate

 Extremely rare bone china coffee cup and saucer in the pattern used on the RMS Queen Mary and RMS Queen Elizabeth.
 Coffee was obviously offered on the great Cunarders but seems to have been drunk… read more ›

-Let’s look inside the world’s fastest luxury liner!
-23 photos of life and luxury on board plus opens to a full cutaway in color.
+A look inside the world’s fastest liner!
+Photos of life and luxury on board plus opens to a full-color cutaway with a map showing her record-breaking crossings.
 Quite nice and in great condition.
-Once you get yours, you… read more ›
+Once you… read more ›

 A dinner menu from Caronia’s first trip before the maiden voyage.
 A cruise from Scotland to Southampton.
 Cunard treated over 400 VIP’s and company employees to this voyage.
 Of course, the star guest was H.R.H…. read more ›